Skip to content

 Patrick Stewart lived in Scalloway Castle.
 He was a harsh landlord who exploited his tenants and became known as Black Patie.

 Scalloway used to be the capital of Shetland.
-It is now a busy fishing port with a large fish market.
-It is also home to the Scalloway Museum which is well worth a visit if you get the chance.
-This museum has a great exhibition on local history but also a huge display on the Shetland Bus.
+Now, it is a busy fishing port with a large fish market.
+Make sure to visit the Scalloway Museum if you get the chance.
+This museum features:

 There is also a lovely, albeit very small, memorial to the volunteers who died during this operation.

-The Cornerstone Cafe is a great spot to stop if you want a bite to eat while you are in Scalloway.
-The service is always friendly and they are also very prompt with the food which is great if you are travelling elsewhere.
+If you want a bite to eat while you are in Scalloway, The Cornerstone Cafe is a great spot.
+The service is always friendly, and they are very prompt with the food.
+This is great if you are traveling elsewhere.

 Visit Shetland